-Simon Rosenbaum is Scientia Associate Professor in the School of Psychiatry, UNSW Sydney, and an honorary fellow at the Black Dog Institute.
-Simon’s research focuses on physical activity, mental illness, sport for development and global mental health.
-Simon has worked with a variety of groups including youth, veterans, emergency service workers and refugees.
-Simon has published >180 peer-reviewed publications including a textbook and a Lancet Commission.
-He serves as an elected national director of Exercise and Sports Science Australia, the President Elect of the Australasian Society for Traumatic Stress Studies and co-chair of the Olympic Refuge Foundation’s think tank on sport and humanitarian settings.
-Simon has led international research and capacity building projects, including working in the Rohingya refugee crises in Bangladesh.
-In 2019, Simon was recognised by the Clarivate Highly Cited list for mental health, awarded to the top 1% of researchers in a given field worldwide.
+Simon Rosenbaum is an academic exercise physiologist and Scientia Associate Professor in the Discipline of Psychiatry and Mental Health, UNSW Sydney.
+Simon’s research focuses on physical activity, trauma and mental illness, including physical physical health co-morbidities.
+Simon has published >230 peer-reviewed publications including a textbook and a Lancet Commission.
+He is the President of the Australasian Society for Traumatic Stress Studies, co-chair of the Olympic Refuge Foundation Think Tank on sport and humanitarian settings, and an Associate Editor of the journal, Mental Health and Physical Activity.
+Simon has led international research and capacity building projects, including working in the Rohingya refugee crises in Bangladesh, and has consulted to the United Nations Migration Agency in North-east Nigeria.
+Simon is the founder of 'Addi Moves' - a physical activity and lifestyle program targeting women from a refugee and asylum seeker background.
+Since 2019, Simon has been recognised by the Clarivate Highly Cited list for mental health.

 UNSW Learn@Lunch https://www.youtube.com/watch?v=N-F3yySbRVU

 Move your mood: physical activity and sport for mental health and psychosocial wellbeing, UNICEF East/South Africa https://www.youtube.com/watch?v=p_HPqo0tIgc&feature=youtu.be